-How To Select A Care Provider & Make A Birth Plan
+How To Select A Primary Care Provider & Create A Birth Plan

 You can’t predict exactly how your labor and birth will go, but you can set yourself up for success by doing your research and exploring your options.